 Alright, let’s jump into this deliciousness.

-- King oyster mushrooms: Since scallops are a pretty specific look, you’ll need king oyster mushrooms, that are very thick and mostly stem.
+- 6-8 large King oyster mushrooms: Since scallops are a pretty specific look, you’ll need king oyster mushrooms, that are very thick and mostly stem.
+You may need more if yours are short.
+I always buy too many and just use leftovers in stir fry.
 You can often find them at Asian grocery stores or other international markets with a produce section.
 Alternatively, you can use hearts of palm that come in a can or jar.
 These are slightly smaller but work well.
 The mushrooms tend to absorb a little more of the marinade because they’re a little spongy, so that’s why I prefer them in this recipe.

-- Roasted garlic broth OR vegetable broth: So I LOVE Better Than Bouillon stock paste.
+- 2 cups roasted garlic broth OR vegetable broth: So I LOVE Better Than Bouillon stock paste.
 The one I used here is Roasted Garlic Better Than Bouillon and it’s SO GOOD.
 I can find it at my normal grocery store, it’s vegan, and it lasts forever in the fridge.
 If you’ve never heard of this brand, it’s a jar of concentrated stock paste and you just mix a spoonful with hot water to create broth (about a teaspoon per cup, but I find that you can use less).
-Alternatively, just use vegetable broth and MOAR GARLIC if you are a crazy garlic fiend like my husband and I are.
+Alternatively, just use vegetable broth and MORE GARLIC if you are a garlic fiend like my husband and I are.

-- Fresh garlic: Speaking of which, we’ll saute fresh minced garlic at the base of this sauce, and it’s so good so I don’t recommend skipping unless you can’t have garlic.
+- 4 cloves fresh garlic (or more, to taste): Speaking of which, we’ll sauté fresh minced garlic at the base of this sauce, and it’s so good so I don’t recommend skipping unless you can’t have garlic.
 Minced shallot or onion is also a nice option here.

-- Vegan butter: If you are not oil-free, I recommend sauteing the garlic in vegan butter because it’s just delicious, especially in this recipe--especially if you want it to be a little fancy.
-If you are oil-free, skip it and saute in a little broth.
+- 2-3 tablespoons vegan butter: If you are not oil-free, I recommend sautéing the garlic in vegan butter because it’s just delicious, especially if you want it to be a little fancy.
+I also use the vegan butter to cook the scallops in.
+If you are oil-free, skip it and sauté in a little broth.

-- Miso paste: This helps give an umami seafood-ish flavor.
-If you can’t have soy, try chickpea miso--it tastes just as good.
+- 2 tablespoons white or yellow miso paste: This helps give an umami seafood-ish flavor.
+If you can’t have soy, try chickpea miso—it tastes just as good.

-- Soy Sauce: I use a less sodium soy sauce (the regular stuff is a little too salty for me) to help flavor the sauce.
+- 1-2 tablespoons reduced sodium soy Sauce: I use a reduced sodium soy sauce (the regular stuff is a little too salty for me) to help flavor the sauce.
 If you are gluten-free, substitute reduced sodium gluten-free tamari.
 If you are soy-free, use No-Soy or Coconut Aminos.

-- Ume plum vinegar or dulse flakes: To really get a seafood flavor into the vegan scallops, you need either ume plum vinegar or dulse flakes.
+- 1 teaspoon ume plum vinegar or dulse flakes: To really get a seafood flavor into the vegan scallops, you need either ume plum vinegar or dulse flakes.
 Crumbled nori sheets can also be used in a pinch!
 If you don’t care about them having the seafood flavor and just want it to be savory, skip this altogether and they’ll still be delicious.

-- Smoked paprika: It’s optional, but a pinch of smoked paprika really amps up the flavor for such a small addition.
+- ¼ teaspoon smoked paprika: It’s optional, but a pinch of smoked paprika really amps up the flavor for such a small addition.

-- Pasta for serving: You can really serve these king oyster mushroom scallops with whatever you’d like, but I used this thick bucatini pasta.
+- 1 pound pasta for serving: You can really serve these king oyster mushroom scallops with whatever you’d like, but I used this thick bucatini pasta.

-- Nutritional yeast: It’s optional, but I used it to slightly thicken the pasta sauce at the end.
+- Vegan parmesan or nutritional yeast: It’s optional, but I used it to slightly thicken the pasta sauce at the end.
+I use about ⅓ cup but you can use as much or as little as you'd like.
 You could make a little cornstarch or arrowroot powder slurry at the end if you prefer.
-But the nutritional yeast does not play a huge role in the flavor if you do add it--it’s not overwhelming.
+But the nutritional yeast does not play a huge role in the flavor if you do add it—it’s not overwhelming.

-- Fresh parsley and vegan Parmesan cheese for garnish - I like Violife vegan parmesan cheese but I also have a homemade vegan Parmesan topping that’s really good.
+- Fresh parsley (finely chopped) and vegan Parmesan cheese for garnish - I like Violife vegan parmesan cheese for this recipe but I also have a homemade vegan Parmesan topping that’s really good.

 How to Make Vegan Scallops